wp-plugins/zanto/readme.txt

 and participate in our forum.
 Get to decide what you want in your favorite free multilingual plugin and we'll fold our shirt sleeves to get it ready for the next version.

 == Upgrade Notice ==

+== Upgrade Notice ==
+= 0.3.3=
+Upgrade to fix language switcher issues from the previous version.
+The new version has a debug page to easily send relevant information to make the debug process faster

 = 0.3.2=
 Upgrade to fix bugs from the previous version.
 The latest version also has some improvements in the user interface that uses ajax functions.